Return to home

 As a buyer, your conveyancer will request your deposit in time for contracts to be exchanged.

-The standard deposit amount is usually 10% of the purchase price, though it can be negotiable between 5-10% depending on what is agreed.
+The standard deposit amount is usually 10% of the purchase price, though it can be negotiable between 5-10%, or anything else agreed.

 6. Plan exchange of contracts and completion date